SushilPatil20/PROJECT-3-Build-APIs-with-Node-ShoppyGlobe-Frontend/README.md

 # React + Vite + Redux

+## Description

+ShoppyGlobe is a modern e-commerce platform built with React, Vite, and Redux.
+This project aims to provide a seamless shopping experience with high performance and scalability.
+It leverages Vite for fast development and Redux for state management.

 ## Project Setup Guide

 Follow these steps to set up and run the project locally.